Financial Incentive Program: Historic Properties

 d.
 Improvements that increase the energy efficiency of the building, while retaining its historic integrity, may also be considered.
 Such improvements may include: rainwater harvesting, renewable energies, attic and floor insulation, interior window insulation, and radiant barriers.

 e.
 The Landmark Commission will review the scope of work in order to ensure conformance with the Design Standards for Historic Properties of Galveston, Texas.
-The Landmark Commission will also verify that the work was performed correctly before the tax “freeze” would be granted.

 f.
 Upon approval and verification by the Landmark Commission, the request will be forwarded to the City Council for final approval.